 Operation Encompass is to highlight that a Domestic Abuse Incident has taken place and the police have been called or visited the family home.
 It is about keeping an eye on changed behaviour and logging anything out of the ordinary.
 Our school receives Operation Encompass notifications via WCC Children's Portal daily from West Mercia Police.
 All parents have received or will receive a letter informing them on how we use Operation Encompass notifications.

-We will ensure that our students are educated to ensure they understand what a healthy relationship looks like, for example by using the programme outlined by the DES for Catholic Schools and distribute sexual imagery in the form of photos and videos. (sharing of nudes and semi-nudes) Such imagery involving anyone under the age of 18 is illegal.
+We will ensure that our students are educated to ensure they understand what a healthy relationship looks like, for example by using the programme outlined by the DES for Catholic Schools

 Online Safety